 Given these tradeoffs, many companies insource the corporate travel management, bringing on an employee whose main job is to oversee the company’s business travel program from the inside.

 What are corporate travel managers?

-Sometimes corporate travel managers have other responsibilities (like office management or finance duties), but their primary job is to communicate and enforce travel policies, book travel for executives, and provide support before, during and after business trips.
+Sometimes corporate travel managers have other responsibilities (like office management or finance duties), but their primary job is to communicate and enforce travel policies, book travel for executives, and provide support before, during and after a trip.

 Given that these people are full-time, and can manage millions of dollars worth of corporate travel, it’s important to find the right corporate travel manager for your business.
-Industry knowledge, attention to detail, and a collaborative mindset are all good places to start.
+What should you look for?
+Three places to start are:

 So, before committing to a full-time corporate travel manager, you should make sure you actually need one, and that there aren’t more lightweight, cost-effective solutions that could be just as (or more) effective.

 Deciding whether your company should invest in a corporate travel agency or a travel manager (or something else) comes down to identifying your company’s specific needs and balancing them with the general challenges of business travel management.